 Ralph Hammond Innes CBE was born in Sussex in 1913.
 A journalist at the Financial Times from 1934 to 1940 he then served with the Royal Artillery during World War II.
 It was during this time that he began writing adventure novels.
 His books, set in locations around the world, regularly feature spies and intrigue, black markets, counterfeiters, liquor-running, skiing, whaling, exploring, and shipwreck.
 He was a prolific author and has many international bestsellers to his name.
 He also wrote of his world travels and sailing.
 He achieved international fame in the early 1950’s when his books The Lonely Skier, Campbell's Kingdom, The White South and The Wreck of the Mary Deare became renowned films.
-(Click on the image below to view a full list of titles or alternatively, visit the 'Hammond Innes' link to the left and purchase your own copy whilst helping to raise funds for ASTO.)
+(Click on the image below to view a full list of titles or alternatively, visit your local bookshop and purchase a 'Hammond Innes' novel whilst helping to raise funds for ASTO.)

 Sailing and Ocean Racing

 Ralph Hammond Innes was an accomplished yachtsman and together with his wife Dorothy (an actress and author in her own right) ventured far and wide.
 In their yacht Triune of Troy, and later in Mary Deare, they took part in ocean races and explored much of the coastline of Europe.